 1. Some human populations are naturally shorter or lighter, others taller or heavier.
 Despite this, we allow all to compete, even if shorter athletes face disadvantages.

 2. Within populations, individuals vary in height, strength, or speed.
-This natural variation doesn’t disqualify anyone—it’s part of sports’ diversity.
+This natural variation doesn’t disqualify anyone, but it’s part of sports’ diversity.

 A study, Sex differences and athletic performance by D.J.
 Oberlin (link), concludes that athletic excellence isn’t solely determined by sex.
 Genetic and hormonal variations allow some individuals to excel, regardless of gender identity.
 Key findings:

-• About 2.3% of people naturally excel in sports due to genetic gifts—height, strength, or speed—regardless of gender.
+• About 2.3% of people naturally excel in sports due to genetic gifts like height, strength, or speed, regardless of gender.

 • Only 0.5–0.6% of the population is transgender.
 The idea of cis men pretending to be trans women to dominate sports is unfounded.